alx9r/StructuredResource/README.md

  * `Set Absent`
  * `Test Absent` and confirm the return value is `$true`.

-### [ ] C.2: An absent resource can be added.
+### [x] C.2: An absent resource instance can be added.

 **Reason**

-To be usable, a resource must be present.
-A resource can be removed per C.1.
-Accordingly, for a resource to be usable, be possible to add it.
+To be usable, a resource instance must be present.
+A resource instance can be removed per C.1.
+Accordingly, for a resource instance to be usable, be possible to add it.

 **Enforcement**